joergen7/lib_dp/README.md

 customize the score of insertions and deletions.
 From the alignments, different kinds of edit scripts can be produced.

+The algorithm has O(n^2) complexity regarding the length of the input sequences in both processing time as well as memory consumption.

 ## Compiling from Source

 The following packages should be installed on your machine: